trim21/go-phpserialize/readme.md

 ## supported and tested go version

 - 1.17
-- 1.18 (go 1.18+ versions have extra generic type tests)
+- 1.18 (1.18+ are tested with extra generic type tests)
 - 1.19

 ## Use case: